rpspringuel/maine-thesis/README.md

 # maine-thesis
-A LaTeX class file for the typesetting of Masters and Doctorate Theses at the University of Maine.
+A LaTeX class file for the typesetting of a Masters or Doctorate Thesis at the University of Maine (Orono, ME).

 ## Installation